theaslo/Physics-Assistant/UI/memory.md

 ## What is left to be done

-### 1. Enhanced Error Handling and Documentation 🔄
+### 1. MCP Server Connection Issues 🔄
+**Current Status:**
+- API successfully lists all 6 physics agents
+- Agent creation encounters connection errors to MCP servers
+- Need to verify all MCP servers are running on expected ports (10100-10106)
+- Math agent creation worked once but other agents show connection errors

-**How it needs to be done:**
+**How it needs to be resolved:**
-- Add more comprehensive error handling in API endpoints
-- Enhance API documentation with examples
-- Add OpenAPI tags and descriptions for better docs organization
+- Verify MCP servers are running: `Physics-Assistant/UI/api/agent.py` connects to ports 10100-10106
+- Check MCP server startup scripts and ensure they're running
+- Test each agent individually with MCP server connections
+- Debug connection issues in `CombinedPhysicsAgent` initialization

 **Why it needs to be done this manner:**
-- Improves developer experience and debugging
-- Makes the API more robust for production use

-### 2. Testing and Validation 🔄
-**How it needs to be done:**
+- Each physics domain requires its dedicated MCP server for specialized tools
+- Direct MCP connections enable advanced physics calculations and visualizations

+### 2. All 6 Physics Agents Integrated ✅
+**Files Updated:**
+- `/api/main.py` - Updated to support all 6 agents (forces, kinematics, math, momentum, energy, angular_motion)
-- Test complete system with both agent types
+- `/frontend/services/api_client.py` - Updated with all 6 agent types and capabilities
-- Verify dynamic agent switching works correctly
-- Test error scenarios and fallback behavior
-- Validate MCP tool integration still works
+- `/frontend/components/agents.py` - Updated agent selection and capabilities for all agents
+- `/start_ui.py` - Fixed syntax error in startup script

-**Why it needs to be done this manner:**
+**Why it was done this manner:**
-- Ensures the system works as intended
-- Validates that the integration didn't break existing functionality
+- Extended existing pattern to support all MCP servers running on different ports
+- Maintained consistency with established architecture
+- Updated UI components to display all agent options with appropriate icons and descriptions
+- Each agent maps to its respective MCP server port (10100-10106)

+**Key Integration Details:**
+- forces_agent: Port 10100 ⚖️
+- kinematics_agent: Port 10101 🚀
+- math_agent: Port 10103 🔢
+- momentum_agent: Port 10104 💥
+- energy_agent: Port 10105 ⚡
+- angular_motion_agent: Port 10106 🌀

 ### 3. Production Optimizations (Optional) 📋
 **How it could be done:**